AVAILABLE 24/7 | FREE CONSULTATION

 We have years of experience in courts through NJ and NY and a proven track record of success in criminal cases.

-The sooner you contact our firm, the more time we will have to build a comprehensive defense case for you.
-It is important that your case is represented by a qualified and aggressive defense attorney who is experienced as a theft crime lawyer and can help you navigate the complexities of the New Jersey court system.
+The sooner you contact our firm, the more time we will have to build a comprehensive criminal defense case for you.
+It is important that your case is represented by a qualified and aggressive defense attorney who is experienced as an NJ theft crime lawyer and can help you navigate the complexities of the New Jersey court system.

-Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
+ToggleDisclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.
 Please be advised that the results achieved in any given case depend upon the exact facts and circumstances of that case.
-The Lustberg, Law Offices, LLC cannot guarantee a specific result in any legal matter.
+The Lustberg Law Offices, LLC cannot guarantee a specific result in any legal matter.
 Any testimonial or case result listed on this site is based on an actual legal case and represents the results achieved in that particular case, and does not constitute a guarantee, warranty or prediction of the outcome of any other legal matter.
+Privacy Policy | Terms of Service.